Determine BMW leather color using the VIN – How to find the original color tone

 Can I apply the leather dye myself?

-Yes, with a suitable leather dye and instructions, you can refresh the color or repair it yourself.
+Yes, with a suitable leather dye and instructions, you can do the color refresh or repair yourself.